C-Stein/node-milestones/02-db-driven-applications/exercises/05-express-middleware.md

 5. Create a middleware that 'catches' the end of the stream if the requested route doesn't match your three defined routes and sends an error back to the browser with `res.send()`.

 ### Output
 If the user goes to any of your routes, they should see the corresponding html page.
-If they go to a url that contains the word 'egg', the console should display the following:
+If they go to a url that contains the word 'egg', the terminal console should display the following:

 ```
 You found the Easter Egg at Mon Sep 12 2016 15:36:57 GMT-0500 (CDT)